 What exactly is virtual onboarding?

 Virtual onboarding is a process and/or program that provides new team members with all of the knowledge they need to understand the organization they are joining.
-This covers the mission, purpose, values, and goals, as well as other HR and logistical data.
+This covers the mission, purpose, values, and employee goals, as well as other HR and logistical data.

 Virtual onboarding, in its most basic form, is the practice of welcoming new, remote employees to a company.
 However, as any HR or onboarding specialist knows, virtual onboarding is a thorough, systematic hiring process.
 It is a comprehensive program that allows employees to become acquainted with the firm.